apanoush/txt2mp3/README.md

 the folder will be created inside the directory of the text file

-the song names will be converted by searching them up on youtube and then downloading as mp3 the corresponding audio. this is made possible by `yt-dlp` project which is linked in the `dependencies` subsection
+the song names will be converted by searching them up on youtube and then downloading as mp3 the corresponding audio. this is made possible by the `yt-dlp` project, which is linked in the `dependencies` subsection

 ## usage